15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 4. Once you feel the contraction in your lats, extend your arms and repeat for the desired times.

-It may be not as effective as other dumbbell lats exercises but it is worth trying.
+It may not be as effective as other lat dumbbell exercises, but it is worth trying.

 1. Set the bench to 30-degree height, grab a pair of dumbbells with an underhand grip, and lie on the bench with your face down and arms straight below your shoulders.